-Ste p Description 1 Open the child diagram of the Profile Package.
+Step Description 1 Open the child diagram of the Profile Package.
 2 Drag the Metaclass element from the 'Profile' page of the Toolbox onto the diagram.
 The 'Extend Metaclass' dialog displays, listing the types of object you can extend, namely: Core UML elements, and attributes and operations Core connectors Abstract metatypes such as Action types, ConnectorEnd and Gate, and Stereotypes On the 'Core Elements' tab, you can include the set of system-defined extended elements such as ActivityRegion, Change and User, by selecting the 'Include Extended' checkbox.
-On the 'Stereotypes' tab, to specify the technology ActivityRegion, Change and User, by selecting the 'Include Extended' checkbox.

-select the technology name.
+On the 'Stereotypes' tab, to specify the technology containing the stereotypes that you want to extend, click on the drop-down arrow in the top field and select the technology name.
 3 Scroll through the selected list and tick one or more object types to extend.
 If you want to select all objects on a tab, click on the All button.
 4 Click on the OK button.
 For each checkbox that you have selected, a new Metaclass element is created on the diagram.
 5 Drag a Stereotype element from the Toolbox onto the diagram.
 If the 'Properties' dialog does not display, double-click on the element on the diagram.
 6 In the Name field, type a name for the stereotype.
-7 Click on the OK button.
-8 Click on the Extension relationship in the Toolbox and drag the connection from the Stereotype element to the Metaclass element that it will extend.
-9 Your diagram now resembles this example: